KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/pegs-module-creator-tutorial.md

 ## Create the Peg

-Create a peg that will create `USDKTEST` coins pegged to USD and backed by `KMD` using the [pegscreate](../../../basic-docs/antara/antara-api/pegs.html#pegscreate) method.
+Create a peg that will create `CREATORUSDK` coins pegged to USD and backed by `KMD` using the [pegscreate](../../../basic-docs/antara/antara-api/pegs.html#pegscreate) method.

 The <b>pegscreate</b> method is capable of creating a peg that is backed by more than one external coin.
 This is accomplished by adding more than one `bindtxid` to the `pegscreate` command.